 The data presented in (Fig 1A) reveal that the total soluble solids (TSS) content of tomato fruits varied significantly among the treatments.
 The maximum TSS (5.91 %) was recorded in treatment T9, which was statistically at par with T8 (5.76 %).
 This was followed by T10 (5.66 %), which also exhibited a significantly higher TSS than most of the other treatments.
 The minimum TSS (4.82 %) was observed in T1, which was statistically similar to T2 (4.88 %) and T3 (4.97 %).
-The increase in TSS under integrated use of organic manures and bio-fertilizers might be attributed to the improved supply of both macro- and micronutrients, enhanced microbial activity in the rhizosphere, and better translocation of photosynthates towards the fruits, leading to higher sugar accumulation.
-Verma et al., (2024) evaluated organic inputs (farmyard manure and vermicompost), combined with reduced chemical fertilizer application in tomato cultivar Pusa Sheetal.
+The increase in TSS under integrated use of organic manures and bio-fertilizers might be attributed to the improved supply of both, macro- and micronutrients, enhanced microbial activity in the rhizosphere, and better translocation of photosynthesis towards the fruits, leading to higher sugar accumulation.
+Verma et al., (2024) evaluated organic inputs (farmyard manure and vermi-compost), combined with reduced chemical fertilizer application in tomato cultivar Pusa Sheetal.

 The ascorbic acid content of tomato fruits varied significantly among the different treatments (Fig 1B).
 The maximum ascorbic acid content (31.33 mg/100 g) was recorded in treatment T9, which was statistically at par with T8 (29.67 mg/100 g).
 The lowest ascorbic acid content (20.34 mg/100 g) was observed in T1.
 The increase in ascorbic acid content in these treatments could be attributed to a balanced supply of macro- and micro-nutrients through the combined application of organic manures and bio-fertilizers, which may have enhanced the synthesis of antioxidants and vitamins in tomato fruits.
 These findings are in agreement with the results of Singh et al., (2019) and Kumar and Sharma, (2021), who reported that integrated nutrient management practices enhanced ascorbic acid content in tomato by improving nutrient availability, stimulating enzyme activities, and promoting the accumulation of primary metabolites which serve as precursors for vitamin C synthesis.

 The lycopene content of tomato fruits was significantly influenced by different integrated nutrient management (INM) treatments (Fig 1C).
 The maximum lycopene content (3.12 mg/100 g) was recorded in treatment T9, which was statistically at par with T8 (3.02 mg/100 g), whereas the minimum (2.67 mg/100 g) was observed under T1 (RDF alone).
 The variation in lycopene content among treatments may be attributed to the combined effect of organic manures and bio-fertilizers in enhancing carotenoid synthesis through improved nutrient availability and better physiological activity in plants.
-These findings are in conformity with the results of Singh et al., (2019), who reported higher lycopene content in tomatoes under integrated use of FYM, vermicompost, and bio-fertilizers compared to sole chemical fertilization.
+These findings are in conformity with the results of Singh et al., (2019), who reported higher lycopene content in tomatoes under integrated use of FYM, vermi-compost, and bio-fertilizers compared to sole chemical fertilization.
 Similar results were also reported by Kumar and Sharma, (2021), indicating that the synergistic effect of organic and inorganic nutrient sources improves fruit quality traits, including lycopene accumulation.

 CONCLUSION

 Integrated nutrient management (INM) significantly enhanced growth, yield, and quality parameters of tomato compared to the sole application of chemical fertilizers.
-The combination of reduced RDF with organic manures (FYM/vermicompost) and bio-fertilizers (VAM, PSB, Azotobacter) improved plant height, leaf length, flowering, fruit weight, diameter, TSS, ascorbic acid, and lycopene content.
+The combination of reduced RDF with organic manures (FYM/vermi-compost) and bio-fertilizers (VAM, PSB, Azotobacter) improved plant height, leaf length, flowering, fruit weight, diameter, TSS, ascorbic acid, and lycopene content.
 Among the treatments, T9 consistently performed best, followed by T8 and T10, indicating the synergistic benefits of nutrient integration on crop performance and fruit quality.
 Conduct long-term trials to assess soil health and profitability, test INM across cultivars and regions, integrate precision nutrient tools, and evaluate post-harvest quality of INM-grown tomatoes.

 REFERENCES: